Home > Cookies > Gluten Free Small Batch Chocolate Chip Cookies

 Why You’ll Love These Cookies

-• Chewy Centers – Just like their gluten counterpart, and even the caramel stuffed chocolate chip cookie, these cookies have the expected chewy centers.
+• Chewy Centers – Just like their traditional counterpart these cookies have the expected chewy centers.

 • Crispy Edges – I like to think of the balance of chewy and crispy like a bakery-style cookie with perfect caramelized edges!